charlieschwabacher/subtree/README.md

 shared between react and other parts of an app, or between multiple top level react components in different parts of a page.

-- to be **'pure render' friendly** - cursor objects are cached, making it easy to avoid unncessary rendering.
+- to be **'pure render' friendly** - cursor objects are cached, allowing them to work with react's pure render mixin and avoid unncessary rendering.

 - to provide a **simple, familiar, human friendly api**